Mecklenburg County 250th Anniversary Logo

 Mecklenburg Declaration of Independence Captain Jack

 For two and a half centuries, Charlotte has celebrated the spirit of the Mecklenburg Declaration of Independence with parades, speeches, and even cannon fire echoing through uptown.
 This enduring ritual of pride and remembrance has inspired a visual identity for the 250th anniversary; a logo that honors the past while speaking to the present.
-Presenting Charlotte’s revolutionary spirit, illustrated in logo form.
+This historical logo design transforms the Spirit of Mecklenburg statue into a flexible visual system used across coins, pins, labels, and celebratory merchandise.

 Illustration References